zick97/nn_project/tools/game_tools.md

 ### Game Tools
 In this file you can find the whole building process of the game *Connect4*, from the implementation of the basic rules to the function that instantiates and simulates multiple games.
 You can also find the `HumanPlayer()` class, that gives the user the opportunity to play the game, as well as the basic hard-coded player class `RandomPlayer()`, which plays a random game strategy.\
+For the game's structure, I took inspiration from [this](https://github.com/t-brewer/connect4_CNN) public work.
 \
 \
 __*Player class*__\
 First of all, we need to create the `Player()` class: this is a parent class for all the future *player* objects, provinding the essential information required to update the board state, to distinguish the two players and to check who has won the game.\
 In fact, the class only contains the *constructor* function.\
-Every sub-class will inherit the previous features, as well as an additional function that determines the *child* player's next move.\
+Every sub-class will inherit the previous features, as well as an additional function that determines the *child* player's next move, stored in the variable called `choice`.\
 \
 __*Board class*__\
 Then, we need to create a `Board()` class.
 Its main functions are displaying the grid for the game, finding all the possible valid positions for the tokens, keeping track of the tokens positioning during the game, checking for a winner.\